 This was a stop on my tour.
 Our tour bus guide pointed out that the moss dangling from trees and which grows in abundance in that area is a special type of moss which only survives in pure air environments.
 In fact, Vancouver is one of the top ranked cities for clean air and with its surrounding nature and a community that is cognizant of its environment and preserving its wildlife and natural resources, it’s not hard to understand why.
 Check the park website for seasonal schedules and directions.

 11. Capilano Suspension Bridge Park

 The Capilano Suspension Bridge Park is a part of Capilano Park.
 The suspension bridge is 140 meter long and it is suspended 70 meters over Capilano River.
 Once you cross the bridge, there is a Treetops Adventure of seven suspension bridges connecting between trees.
 There is also a Cliff walk (this was a little scary for me, as its a half circle walk that clings to the outside of a granite cliff.
 At night, there are canyon lights and decorations to create a wonderful glow.
 The park is a man-made park which can feel a little Disneylandish but still a fun place to take family and friends.
-I went towards sunset into nightfall so I could experience the Canyon Lights which lit the bridges and tress like Christmas.
-There are half day Vancouver + Capilano Bridge tours .
+If you go at sunset towards nightfall the Canyon Lights light the bridges and tress like Christmas!
 Admission: $47 Adults Hours: 9:00 AM – 7:00 PM

 Getting to Capilano Suspension Bridge Park: The park is 15 minutes from downtown Vancouver.
 You can take public transportation or their free shuttle service which does pickup/drop-offs at specific locations (the easiest is Canada Place near the info kiosk).
 Directions and seasonal schedules on their website here.